sourcegraph/handbook/content/strategy-goals/strategy/enablement/dev-experience/index.md

 #### CI steps are first class citizens and have owners

-Linking a step to what scripts are run should not be a tedious task that requires squinting the eyes at a myriad of log lines.
-As an engineer working on a particular domain, adding or updating a step should be straightforward to me, even if I'm not familiar with the CI.
+Linking a step to any scripts that may be run, should not be a tedious task that requires squinting at a myriad of log lines.
+As an engineer working on a particular domain, adding or updating a step should be straightforward, even if there is no familiarity with the CI.

 #### CI is predictable, then fast